 - Rheumatic fever or gonococcal arthritis

-- Prevention of traveler's diarrhea or certain infections
+- Prevention of traveler's diarrhea or specific infections

 - Gastrointestinal discomfort: nausea, diarrhea, heartburn